markmead/hyperui/data/posts/text-shadow-with-tailwindcss.md

 [View tweet on Twitter](https://twitter.com/adamwathan/status/1507433677927727104?s=20&t=NTtEa-65fs_7MWFxra0Icw)

 What to do while we wait?
-Let's implement `text-shadow` classes ourselves.
+Easy.
+We'll do it ourselves.

 ## Adding Text Shadow Classes to Tailwind CSS